burning-river/arxiv_topic_modeling/README.md

 ## Data source and processing

-I have used ~13,600 publications on [arxiv](https://export.arxiv.org/list/physics/20) website for data.
+I have used ~13,600 publications from year 2020 on [arxiv](https://export.arxiv.org/list/physics/20) website for data.
 I then applied lemmatization, removal of punctuations, math symbols, and stopwords, and vectorizer before feeding it to the machine learning algorithm.

 ## Machine Learning Algorithms